Kingston University: Knights Park

-Located on Grange road, Knights Park campus is home to some of the students from Kingston School of Art (KSA) - architecture an art and design students.
+Located on Grange Road, the Knights Park campus is home to some of the students from Kingston School of Art (KSA) - architecture, art and design students.
 The campus is built on the northern banks of the Hogsmill River and opened in 1939.

-A £29 million refurbishment of the Mill Street workshops, studios and the reception area was completed in March 2020 and includes a gallery, a social space and an art shop.
+A £29 million refurbishment of the Mill Street workshops, studios and reception area, was completed in March 2020 and includes a gallery, a social space and an art shop.
 The regeneration project was shortlisted for a Royal Institute of British Architects (RIBA) London Regional Award.

 Roehampton Vale

 The Roehampton Vale campus was opened in 1993 by Sir William Barlow, the president of the Royal Academy of Engineering.
 The site is located on Friars Avenue, on the outskirts of Kingston.

 This campus is purpose-built and completely dedicated to the study of engineering (aerospace, automotive, motor vehicle and mechanical engineering).

-Facilities on site include a wind tunnel, engineering workshops, a flight simulator,a range of vehicles, a Learjet 25 plan, several large 3D printers, plus automotive and aeronautical learning resources.
+Facilities on site include a wind tunnel, engineering workshops, a flight simulator, a range of vehicles, a Learjet 25 plane, several large 3D printers, plus automotive and aeronautical learning resources.